Property professionals on the Costa del Sol since 2019

 The four sub-markets need different operational strategies, different platform mixes, different listing optimisations, and (in some cases) different comunidad-vote pathways.

-The mistake we see most often: a manager treating all four sub-markets as a single inland market with one operational playbook.
-The income difference between a Lauro Golf villa managed correctly for golf-season optimisation and the same villa managed on a generic short-let template can be €8,000-€15,000 per year.
+The mistake we see most often: a manager treating all four as a single inland market with one operational playbook.
+The income difference between a golf-course villa managed correctly for golf-season optimisation and the same villa managed on a generic short-let template can be €8,000-€15,000 per year.

 What this means for owners